-Jim O'Keeffe, Managing Director of Retail Banking, AIB has been appointed President of Banking & Payments Federation Ireland and Fiona Gallagher, CEO Wells Fargo Bank International has been appointed the first female Chair of the Federation of International Banks in Ireland.
+Cathy Bryce, Managing Director of Capital Market, AIB has been appointed President of Banking & Payments Federation Ireland and Fernando Vicario, Fernando Vicario has been appointed Chair of the Federation of International Banks in Ireland.

-Jim O’Keeffe, Managing Director of Retail Banking, AIB has been appointed President of Banking & Payments Federation Ireland (BPFI).
+Cathy Bryce, Managing Director of Capital Markets AIB has been appointed President of Banking & Payments Federation Ireland (BPFI).

-Fiona Gallagher, CEO Wells Fargo Bank International has been appointed the first female Chair of the Federation of International Banks in Ireland (FIBI), the international banking division of Banking and Payments Federation Ireland.
+Fernando Vicario, CEO of Bank of America Europe DAC, and Country Executive for Ireland appointed Chair of the Federation of International Banks in Ireland, the international banking division of Banking and Payments Federation Ireland.

 A native of Pforzheim, Germany and a Spanish national, Fernando has worked for Bank of America (BofA) for over 25 years.
 He has held multiple roles, including head of Corporate Banking for Financial Institutions in Europe and Emerging Markets (ex-Asia), head of EMEA Global Product Solutions, head of EMEA and Latin America Corporate Banking and co-head of EMEA Debt Capital Markets and Corporate Banking.